edwardslab-wustl/TE-detective/README.md

     1. BAM file (required)
 	preferably prepared using following alignment command:
 	bwa mem -M -Y -R $RG_LINE ref.fa test_1.fq test_2.fq | samtools view -b -S - > test_ref.bam
+	bam file will be indexed in the preprocess script, if it hasn't been already

     2. ref_fofn file (refquired)
 	Reference file specifying repeat to be examined (e.g. LINE) and location of Reference sequence of repeat elements: